What to do in winter

 Come the New Year, you'll find a number of attractions open for rainy day alternatives.
 There's daily openings for Castle Howard (grounds and Stable Courtyard), Dalby Forest, Scarborough SEA LIFE Sanctuary and Ampleforth Abbey while Whitby Museum, Scarborough Art Gallery and Rotunda Museum are open every day except Mondays.

-Eden Camp opens daily from around 8 January (check website for details) and there are weekend openings throughout January for Rievaulx Abbey, Byland Abbey, Helmsley Castle, Scarborough Castle, Mount Grace Priory, Whitby Abbey, and our two National Park Centres at Sutton Bank and Danby.
+Eden Camp opens daily from 8 January and there are weekend openings throughout January for Rievaulx Abbey, Byland Abbey, Helmsley Castle, Scarborough Castle, Mount Grace Priory, Whitby Abbey, and our two National Park Centres at Sutton Bank and Danby.

 The area's theatres generally take a well-earned break during January although Helmsley Arts Centre will sometimes offer live screenings plus a few other performances.